-We love our Heart and Stroke Foundation volunteers.
-Whether they are raising funds, sharing their expertise or helping deliver programs, they are creating more survivors.
+We love our Heart & Stroke volunteers.
+Whether they are raising funds or sharing life-saving information, they are creating more moments for people in Canada.

 They do it to help others, but research shows that volunteers gain powerful benefits themselves:

-- Health: Older adults who volunteer for at least 200 hours a year decrease their risk of high blood pressure by 40 per cent, according to a 2013 study from Carnegie Mellon University.
-High blood pressure is the number one risk factor for stroke and a major risk factor for heart disease.
+- Health: A 2017 study found that men and women who regularly volunteered showed a lower risk of cardiovascular disease compared to those who did not volunteer.
+Older adults who volunteer for at least 200 hours a year decrease their risk of high blood pressure by 40%, according to a 2013 study from Carnegie Mellon University.

 - Time: Giving your time to other people is the best way to increase your subjective feelings of “time affluence,” according to research conducted at the University of Pennsylvania’s Wharton School.